-- > Whenever possible the trim trail, playground, stage and south bank (HLS) should be available for play. - > The stage is to be used for structured activities such as the connect 4 or books. - Children to be given a warning when an adult sees them; playing aggressively, being unkind to others, using the stage area for rough play. - If the general play on the playground seems rough and there is a lot of running an adult should blow the whistle to give a reminder to the children. - If, after a warning, a child continues with the unwanted behaviour they are to stand at the reflection wall (HLS), reflection fence (SLS) for 5 minutes. - If children come to talk to an adult about an incident, adults need to listen to the child and also ask to speak to other children involved.
+- > Whenever possible the trim trail, playground, stage and south bank (HLS) should be available for play. - > The stage is to be used for structured activities such as the connect 4 or books. - Children to be given a reminder of the rules be respectful, be responsible, be safe when an adult sees them; playing aggressively, being unkind to others, using the stage area for rough play. - If the general play on the playground seems rough and there is a lot of running an adult should blow the whistle to give a reminder to all children. - If, after a warning, a child continues with the unwanted behaviour they are to stand with an adult for 5 minutes. - ➤ If children come to talk to an adult about an incident, adults need to listen to the child and also ask to speak to other children involved.
 The incident should be resolved on the playground if possible.
-If necessary, children should stand at the reflection wall/ fence in order to think about their behaviour and have some time out.
-Children should not be sent into school to stand inside. - Class teachers should be told if there is an incident involving children in their class as they are the adults that a parent will talk to if their child talks of playtime incidents.
+If necessary, children should stand with an adult, in order to think about their behaviour and have some time out.
+Children should not be sent into school unless there is a serious incident and a member of SLT is needed to intervene. - Class teachers should be told if there is an incident involving children in their class as they are the adults that a parent will talk to if their child talks of playtime incidents.
 Feedback should be factual and given in a way that children understand that all staff will give discipline and listen to children.
 E.g. "Bob and Susan had a disagreement at playtime.
 Bob was injured but it has been discussed and was a complete accident.
-Susan has apologised" - If a child has not listened to an adult at playtime the feedback can be "Margaret did not listen when I spoke to her at the end of play, she will need to miss 2 minutes of her playtime this afternoon."
+Susan has apologised" - ➤ If a child has not listened to an adult at playtime the feedback can be "Margaret did not listen when I spoke to her at the end of play, she will need to miss 2 minutes of her playtime this afternoon."
 If the message is kept brief the child has immediately seen that all staff should be listened to and that all adults will discipline equally.